Burke-Lauenroth-Lab/workflow_guidelines/README.md

     * [Unit Testing](#ctest)

 [Downloads](#dls)

 [Useful Links](#links)

 ## Repositories of the Dryland Ecology GitHub Organization <a name="theRepos"/>

+### Relationships between Repositories <a name="repoRelations"/>

+SOILWAT2 runs on a site by site basis.
+While the simulations of water balance are fast, running SOILWAT2 stand-alone is inefficient, as it needs to read and write information from disk about each site individually.
+Furthermore, running simulations for many sites is cumbersome from the user perspective, as a series of site-specific input files (.in) need to be formatted for each site.
+Because of these issues, the R Soilwat Wrapper (rSFSW2) and the R Soilwat Package (rSOILWAT2) were developed.
+These repositories allow users to set-up information for multiple sites simultaneously and for the efficient handling of these sites' information in R.

+rSOILWAT2 is an R package with a series of functions that passes information as a S4 class object between R and C. rSOILWAT2 knows nothing about your site or water-balance; It is simply a package with functions designed to interface between the two programs. rSOILWAT2 avoids disk operations and most things happen in memory.
+Information, read-in, or calculated, and formatted by rSFSW2, is passed via rSOILWAT2 to SOILWAT2.
+Most importantly, it allows for the execution of SOILWAT2 to happen completely in memory.

+rSFSW2 is designed to gather user's options and information about sites.
+All site-specific inputs and treatments in a project are read in at once via a series of _.csvs_.
+The information within these .csvs is then parsed up on a site by site basis, processed, and then sent to SOILWAT2 via the functions in rSOILWAT2.
+Outputs from the SOILWAT2 model are then sent back to rSFSW2 via rSOILWAT2 and either saved on a site by site basis, or aggregating and stored in a SQLite outputs databased.

 ### SOILWAT2 <a name="soilwat">